Vicsicard/SelfCast-API-Mongo/README.md

    - `CORS_ORIGIN` - URL of your frontend
    - `NODE_ENV` - Set to `production`
 7. Deploy your service

+#### Option 2: Blueprint Deployment (Recommended)

+1. Use the provided `render.yaml` file in the repository
+2. In your Render dashboard, create a new Blueprint
+3. Connect your GitHub repository
+4. Render will automatically detect the configuration and set up your services
+5. Review and apply the configuration

+### Production Configuration

+The project includes production-ready configuration files:

+- `.env.production` - Environment variables for production
+- `render.yaml` - Render Blueprint configuration
+- `public/config.js` - Auto-detects environment and sets correct API URLs

 ## 📝 Next Steps